pcda17/pcda17.github.io/week-2.md

 >
 >     'Ignatius had himself broken the baseball machine by kicking it.'

 Since we’ll be doing a lot of text filtering this semester, you should get used to checking whether a string includes a specified substring.
+Enter the following lines and press return twice.
+The first return brings us to a new line and lets us add more indented code if we choose to.
+The second confirms we've finished our conditional statement and runs it.

     if "Reilly" in "Ignatius J. Reilly":
          print "yes"